bennytemmerman/toha/content/posts/Orchestration/OpenTofu/Opentofu1.md

 > Passphrases reduce the need for aggressive rotation.

-10. Break-glass accounts a good idea?
+### 10. Break-glass accounts a good idea?

 Yes.
 But one break-glass admin, disabled by default, password stored offline, logged usage, reviewed periodically.
 No multiple active BTG accounts, that increases attack surface.

-11. “Easy pivot into every VM”, even without VM creds?
+### 11. “Easy pivot into every VM”, even without VM creds?

 Because Proxmox controls VM disks, VM memory, VM consoles...
 With Proxmox admin access you can mount disks, reset passwords, inject startup scripts, snapshot memory.

 > You don’t need VM credentials if you own the hypervisor.

-12. IPMI / local shell
+### 12. What is IPMI?

 IPMI = Out-of-band management (Power control, console access, BIOS access, local shell = keyboard + monitor)
-- iDRAC (Dell)
+- iDRAC (Dell) - Integrated dell remote access controller
-- iLO (HP)
+- iLO (HP) - Integrated lights-out
-- Supermicro IPMI
+- Supermicro IPMI - Intelligent platform management interface

+> Out-of-band (OOB) management means that you can manage the system even if the OS is down. it is completely separate from SSH, network config, firewall rules, Linux itself.
+It is like a power button, keyboard + monitor, BIOS but over the network.

-13. What is single-user mode?
+### 13. What is single-user mode?
 Linux recovery mode (Minimal services, root shell, no networking) Used for password resets, filesystem repair, auth recovery.

-14. Is console access last resort with root?
+### 14. Is console access last resort with root?
 Yes and that’s by design.
 Remote convenience is sacrificed for security, control and recovery integrity.

-15. Log-only firewall mode + SIEM
-Proxmox firewall can log without blocking, generate audit events and forward logs to SIEM.

-16. Why a read-only admin?
+### 15. Why a read-only admin?
 Use cases:
 - Auditors
 - Monitoring systems